Srivanjiyam Temple: Ancient Sanctum Of Faith And Divine Blessings

 Photo: pandiaeee / Wikimedia Commons

 Kasi Viswanathar Temple is a renowned temple located in Kumbakonam that is dedicated to Lord Shiva.
 The temple has an astonishing entrance (tower), which is known as gopuram.
 Lord Shiva presides in this temple, along with Goddess Visalakshi, a form of Goddess Parvati.
 It is said that visiting this renowned temple of Kumbakonam is equivalent to visiting the Kashi Viswanath Temple, located in Varanasi.
-There is a legend about this temple that while on their search for Goddess Sita, Lord Rama and Lord Lakshmana worshiped God Shiva here.
+There is a legend about this temple that while on their search for Goddess Sita, Lord Rama and Lord Lakshmana worshiped God Shiva here, making it one of the significant religious spots among the many places to visit in Tamil Nadu.

 Timings: Opens from 5:30 AM – 12 PM and 4 PM – 8 PM